CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Results

 \subsection{Proxy Benchmarks Enable Model Evaluation in Zero-Label Settings}

 We evaluated six proxy benchmarks for assessing LLM performance without human labels (Figure~\ref{fig:heatmap}).
-Among synthetic approaches, introducing structure into the generation pipeline substantially increased error---RMSE rose from 0.11 (Synthetic Unstructured) to 0.43 (Synthetic Structured)---while providing only a negligible correlation gain (0.86 → 0.90).
-For consistency-based methods, thresholding by treatment match outperformed path overlap, likely because treatment match captures a more generalizable prediction goal, whereas path overlap harshly penalizes minor deviations with little impact on downstream treatment prediction.
-Aggregating outputs across models in cross-model consistency did not improve correlations and instead increased RMSE.
-Overall, synthetic benchmarks appear promising due to their scalability and robustness to variance between model consistency levels, but in domains where accuracy aligns with model consistency, consistency-based benchmarks can also provide a strong signal of performance.
-Examining model self-consistency in more detail reveals that outputs with higher internal agreement tend to be more accurate.
-We visualize this trend of iteration consistency in Figure~\ref{fig:iteration_consistency} and report per-model Pearson correlation coefficients for both path overlap and treatment match in the appendix (Table~\ref{tab:r_scores_consistency}), confirming that consistency is a strong indicator of instance-level accuracy.
+Among synthetic approaches, adding structure to the generation pipeline substantially increased error (RMSE rising from 0.11 in Synthetic Unstructured to 0.43 in Synthetic Structured) while yielding only a marginal correlation gain (Spearman $r$: 0.86 → 0.90).
+For consistency-based methods, thresholding by treatment match outperformed path overlap, likely because treatment match reflects a more generalizable prediction goal, whereas path overlap penalizes minor deviations that have little effect on downstream treatment accuracy.
+Aggregating outputs across models in cross-model consistency failed to improve correlations and instead increased RMSE.
+Overall, synthetic benchmarks are appealing for their robustness to variation in model consistency, while consistency-based benchmarks are strong in domains where accuracy and consistency are correlated.
+In this setting, self-consistency is aligned with model accuracy (Figure~\ref{fig:iteration_consistency}), and per-model Pearson correlations reported in Appendix~\ref{sec:cac} further confirm that consistency reliably indicates instance-level accuracy.